Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 Like house insurance, it’s a cost that you never get value for, until you do.
 Had $company performed load testing in the 6 months prior to ‘The New Opportunity’, we would have seen the bottlenecks and frailties that the existing codebase had.
 It still may not have been prioritised in time, but we would at least have known where the effort was needed and what the timescales looked like.

+The frequency of these tests will vary according to your business, but should still be regular - a plane is checked after every flight, but your car probably only annually.
+I have seen load tests performed in an automated pipeline each night, but the costs and set up of that could be prohibitive.
+Third party pen tests might only be needed twice a year.
+Ask yourself if you have confidence in your product - what would happen if your user base doubled or tripled, do you know?
+What would happen if a bedroom hacker targets it, or a nation-state, and does it matter?

 Load testing can be done in-house with tools like [Gatling](https://gatling.io/), or outsourced to specialist companies.
 A *lot* of security testing can also be done in house – tools like [SonarQube](https://www.sonarsource.com/products/sonarqube/), [Wiz](https://www.wiz.io/), [snyk](https://snyk.io/) are all fantastic at protecting you, but sometimes an external kick of the tyres brings up new things.